 Do you baptize infants?
 They did.
-With rare exceptions Protestants today either don’t baptize infants, or baptize them and then consider them second class Church citizens until they grow up.
+With the exception of some older flavors, Protestants today either don’t baptize infants, or baptize them and then consider them second class Church citizens until they grow up.
 This is NOT what the early Church did.
 Infants were baptized, and then took the Eucharist.

 Do you venerate saints?
 Early Church did.
 Do you worship using the ancient liturgies?
 Probably not.
 How about fast on Wednesdays and Fridays?
 Unlikely.